 TIP: Try to empty your bowels before you undergo a prostate exam.
 It’s a little more difficult for the doctor to feel your prostate gland if he has to go through or around stuff.
 Plus, the rectal stimulation might cause you to not be able to hold some of your bowel’s contents.

 Also, because there’s usually a small amount of fecal matter on the doctor’s exam glove following your prostate exam, he might perform a fecal occult blood test, a very simple in-office test for blood in your feces, which might (but not always) indicate lower bowels problems (cancer, polyps, etc.).

 The image below will give you an idea of the location of your prostate and how a doctor palpates the gland during the examination.
-One of the features for which my doctor tells me he’s feeling is smoothness, that is, no lumps or abnormalities, including enlargement.

 The Mayo Clinic reports:

 During a digital rectal exam, your doctor inserts a gloved, lubricated finger into your rectum and feels the back wall of the prostate gland for enlargement, tenderness, lumps, or hard spots.

 Prostate cancer that is detected early – when it’s still confined to the prostate gland – has a better chance of successful treatment.